 That’s why I started New Meridian two years ago — to provide a new way for states to share high-quality assessment content while maintaining their independence and the flexibility to design their own tests.
 As states either jointly or independently develop test content and share it through a secure, shared item pool, they realize the benefits of economies of scale, significantly reducing the cost and time required to develop a high-quality test.

 As I’ve traveled the country in recent months introducing New Meridian to state education officials, I’ve found that public policymakers and assessment directors increasingly are interested in exploring what is possible through our innovative model of flexible assessment services.

-First, we don’t offer a single test; rather we offer an expansive item-bank – a repository of over 10,000 high-quality performance tasks and test questions, all of which states themselves have produced, reviewed, and approved.
+First, we don’t offer a single test; rather we offer an expansive item bank, a repository of more than 10,000 high-quality performance tasks and test questions, all of which states themselves have produced, reviewed, and approved.
 This shift allows states to build their own tests, while greatly reducing the two greatest barriers to custom test design: cost and time.